 What jobs are out there that he should prepare for?
 He really did like the sounds of the field of nautical engineering.
 He had really enjoyed seeing and fiddling in the cockpit of a cruise ship during one of his summer vacations.
 It had made him feel happy and come alive.
 And he loves his Maths and Physics.
 But he has been told that manufacturing here is not a big deal in terms of jobs.
 What should he do?
 How should he decide?

-Are his days of plain-sailing through life over?
-Will he face the same dilemmas when he out there in the big wide world looking for a job?
-With only four jobs available for every ten working age population, what will become of his chances with not so great grades?
-Supply of labour is now outstripping the demand for labour.
+Are his days of plain sailing through life over?
+Will he face the same dilemmas when he is out there in the big wide world looking for a job?
+With only four jobs available for every ten working-age population, what will become of his chances with not-so-great grades?
+The supply of labor is now outstripping the demand for labor.
 Will jobs become too slim for his picking?

 He will need to figure this out.
 He needs time.
 But does he have the time?

 And so.
 Here is the situation (Click on the link to the case study).
 You are now charged as the Head of this State.
 What would you do to turn around the situation?